-The Easiest IF Function Google Sheets Guide
+Easy IF Function Google Sheets Guide (With 8 Examples)

 By

-if-function-google-sheetsThe IF function in Google Sheets can be used when you want to check a condition and then based on it, returns a specified value if it’s TRUE, or else return the other specified value.
+if-function-google-sheets The IF function in Google Sheets can be used when you want to check a condition and then based on it, returns a specified value if it’s TRUE, or else return the other specified value.
 Confused?
 This in-depth IF function Google Sheets guide will have you mastering this in no time.

 What Is an IF Function?

-An Example of IF Function
+An Example of an IF Function

-You’ll use IF function to evaluate a specific condition, such as, “Is the light green?”
-If the condition holds true, it directs the program down one path (e.g., “Go forward.”).
-On the other hand, if the condition is false, it steers the program down a different path (e.g., “Stop and wait.’’).
+If I want to use the IF function sheets to evaluate a specific condition, such as, “Is the light green?”
+If the condition holds true, it would direct the program down one path (e.g., “Go forward.”).

-Google Sheets IF Function definition
+IF Function Google Sheets definition

 Syntax of the IF Function Google Sheets